CyclopsMC/infobook-html/README.md

 }
 ```

+*The "forge" entry may be replaced by "neoforge".*

 To start this phase, simply run `generate-mod-metadata modpack.json generate`.

 Optionally, you can delete the resulting server files afterwards using `generate-mod-metadata modpack.json clean`.